 An IUD can both thin the uterine wall to help prevent implantation and increase cervical mucus to keep sperm away from the egg.
 Depending on the type of IUD you get, you may notice that your monthly flow is heavier or lighter than it was before implantation.

 Another pill-free option is the birth control shot, Depo-Provera.
 With this method, you receive a hormone shot once every three months.
 After the first three-month cycle, you may notice lighter periods or you may not get a period.

 You can skip the placebo pills if you take your active pills as prescribed and don’t miss days routinely.
 However, birth control pills don’t protect you from sexually transmitted diseases (STIs).
 You should use a barrier method, such as a condom, to protect against STIs.

-Risk Factors The long-term use of birth control pills is generally safe for most women.
+The long-term use of birth control pills is generally safe for most women.
 Birth control pills are usually not recommended for women who:

 - have blood clotting disorders